benedikt-buchert/data_factory_pioneer_training/README.md

 # data_factory_pioneer_training

+## SQL Queries used in the training outside of Data factory

-Create Table to write Data
+### Create Table to write Data
 ```
 DROP TABLE IF EXISTS retail;
 CREATE TABLE retail (